thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Delivery Method | push | push, sometimes pull

 #### Decision Time
-In my example of a web company maturing to a more operationally focused state, we have arrived at our requirements by deduction.
+In my example of a web company maturing to a more operationally focused state, we have refined our options using  deduction:
-Most recurring tasks will be operational, which suits the imperative paradigm, and we are required to push changes because some of those tasks also create infrastructure.
+> _Most recurring tasks will be operational, which suits the imperative paradigm, and we are required to push changes because some of those tasks also create infrastructure._

 Requirements for other companies may come out differently, but the process of deduction from the initial list of tasks should be the same.
 The benefit of a systematic process is that it is transparent and easily documented.